Frequently Asked Questions

 -

-30-minute consultation call: free
+30-minute consultation - Free

-Payment Policy:
+Therapy Payment Policy:

 -

-Headwaters of Healing Therapy is out-of-network with insurance companies, which means we do not bill insurance companies directly.
+Headwaters of Healing Therapy is out-of-network with insurance companies, which means we do not bill insurance companies.
 Your therapy services may be eligible for reimbursement through out-of-network benefits, medical spending, or health care savings accounts.
 If you plan to submit therapy expenses to your insurance provider for out-of-network benefits, you are responsible for doing so.
 A superbill will be provided upon request.
 Health insurance plans and benefits vary, so check with your insurance provider about reimbursement for your therapy services.

 -

 Paying for therapy privately gives you greater control and flexibility in your care.
-You can choose the approach that best fits your needs, without being limited by a diagnosis, treatment plan, or session restrictions imposed by insurance companies.
+You can choose the approach that best fits your needs, without being limited by a diagnosis, treatment plan, or session length or type restrictions imposed by insurance companies.
 It also ensures greater confidentiality, as there’s no need to share your records with an insurer.
 Additionally, you can avoid the labels and clinical diagnoses often required by insurance, which could affect other aspects of your life.
 This way, therapy remains focused on your healing, free from external constraints.

 -